plus3it/ash-windows-formula/README.md

 (`cwd`) when executing the command line [tools](#Tools).
 Defaults to:
   - `%systemdrive%\salt\formulas\ash-windows-formula\ash-windows`
 - `ash-windows:role`: Sets the role-type of the server.
 This setting may be configured via the pillar or grain system.
-Value may be one of:
+The grain value will take precedence over the pillar value.
+The `role` value may be one of:
   - `MemberServer` - this is the default for a Server OS
   - `DomainController`
   - `Workstation` - this is the default for a Desktop OS